stevemorris/Circuitry/README.md

       'OR#1.Q'  => 'Cout'
     }

 A 2-Bit Adder circuit is composed of two FullAdder circuits.
-Below is the sample TwoBitAdder circuit from the file circuits/samples.rb, which is an example of one circuit including another:
+Below is the sample TwoBitAdder circuit from the file circuits/examples/sample_circuits.rb, which is an example of a circuit including another circuit:

     TwoBitAdder = {
       'Cin'              => 'FullAdder#1.Cin',